 Greenbelt is a medium-sized city located in the state of Maryland.
 With a population of 23,909 people and seven constituent neighborhoods, Greenbelt is the 48th largest community in Maryland.

-Unlike some cities, Greenbelt isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Greenbelt are a mix of both white- and blue-collar jobs.
+Greenbelt is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Greenbelt is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Greenbelt who work in office and administrative support (12.72%), teaching (9.51%), and computer science and math (8.26%).

 Also of interest is that Greenbelt has more people living here who work in computers and math than 95% of the places in the US.

 One downside of living in Greenbelt, however, is that residents on average have to contend with a long commute, spending on average 33.79 minutes every day commuting to work.
 However, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.